ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 These folks covered the gamut.
 News, activism, entertainment,

-Here, for example, is a video of [The Videofreex interviewing Fred Hampton in 1969](https://invidious.tube/watch?v=wIbeTS8G5co), a few months before he would be murdered by the Chicago Police Department, while Bobby Seale was on trial in a kangaroo court for conspiracy, crossing state lines with intent to incite a riot.
+Here, for example, is a video of [The Videofreex interviewing Fred Hampton in 1969](https://invidious.tube/watch?v=wIbeTS8G5co), a few months before he would be murdered by the Chicago Police Department, while Bobby Seale was on trial in a kangaroo court for conspiracy, and crossing state lines with intent to incite a riot.

 They also filmed concerts, and produced local news, and other "entertainment"!